juzza1/tiq/docs/readme.txt

 ----------------
 - Numpy
 - Scipy
-Having these packages available will increase quantization speed by up to 500%.
+Having these packages available will greatly increase quantization speed.

 2.2 Installation
 ----------------
 There is no installer.
 Only thing required to run the program is to download it from the devzone repository.
 Cloning with mercurial: "hg clone http://hg.openttdcoop.org/tiq"

 2.3 Usage
 ---------
 tiq.py [-h] [-a] [-c] [-w | -dt | -wt] infile outfile

 positional arguments: